apiture/openapi-down-convert/README.md

 ## Unsupported down conversions

-Curretnly, the tool does not support the following situations.
+Currently, the tool does not support the following situations.
 Contributions welcome!

 * `openapi-down-convert` does not convert `exclusiveMinimum` and `exclusiveMaximum`